JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

 ### Generated maps for resources and string IDs {label="EAP"}

-For ease of access, Compose Multiplatform also maps resources with string IDs so that you can access them by using the filename as the key:
+For ease of access, Compose Multiplatform also maps resources with string IDs.
+You can access them by using the filename as the key:

 ```kotlin